curateteaching/digitalpedagogy/keywords/network.md

 * Creator: Laura Gogia (changed affiliations, was a PhD student at Virginia Commonwealth University at the time of writing)

 Laura Gogia started Twitter Journal Club (originally #tjc15) while she was a graduate student; people agree to read an article together at a designated time period, and livetweet as they go (occasionally with the author responding on Twitter).
 A hashtag on Twitter allows anyone to observe any time and jump in whenever they like; they do not need to be part of the community, nor does using a hashtag make them part of the community if they do not wish to use it regularly.
 Discussion can be synchronous, planned or spontaneous, or asynchronous over an extended time.
-Participation does not require membership in a community, but helps build PLN, as (Shelly Terrell explains)[http://dmlcentral.net/shelly-terrell-global-netweaver-curator-pln-builder/].
+Participation does not require membership in a community, but helps build PLN, as [Shelly Terrell explains](http://dmlcentral.net/shelly-terrell-global-netweaver-curator-pln-builder/) (Rheingold, "Shelley Terrell").
 This artifact serves as a both as a model and a tutorial.
- See this [Storify](https://storify.com/GoogleGuacamole/may-2016-twitter-journal-club-tjc16) to see a sample Twitter chat in retrospect, and [this article](http://www.digitalpedagogylab.com/hybridped/careful-approach-to-digital-scholarship/) for the backstory behind TJC.
+ See this [Storify](https://storify.com/GoogleGuacamole/may-2016-twitter-journal-club-tjc16) to see a sample Twitter chat in retrospect, and [the article by Gogia and Warren in *Hybrid Pedagogy*](http://www.digitalpedagogylab.com/hybridped/careful-approach-to-digital-scholarship/) for the backstory behind TJC.

 ### TvsZ